- Lumbini Background

-Lumbini FBOPFEXS (Flowery Broken Orange Pekoe Fannings Extra Special) is an extraordinary Ruhunu with 'mouth feel' and a plum finish but with a very rare handmade leaf style.
+Lumbini FBOPFEXS (Flowery Broken Orange Pekoe Fannings Extra Special )from the Lumbini Estate is an extraordinary Ceylon Ruhunu black tea with 'mouth feel' and a plum finish but with a very rare handmade leaf style.
 A tea to note!

 Ingredients: Artisan black tea